-“A long habit of not thinking a thing wrong, gives it a superficial appearance

 “A long habit of not thinking a thing wrong,…”

-Despite most of the world recognizing Israel’s sovereignty over western Jerusalem and Palestinian Authority control over Bethlehem, many continued to contort themselves as to why they did not move their embassies to Jerusalem.
+Despite most of the world recognizing Israel’s sovereignty over western Jerusalem and Palestinian Authority control over Bethlehem, many continue to contort themselves as to why they do not move their embassies to Jerusalem.

 - Countries contend that the 1947 UN Partition Plan with corpus separatum continued to have merit, even though the principle parties had moved past that formula many years ago.